Henry Thomas: Music

 Thomas wrote songs and played guitar for a San Antonio band, The Blue Heelers (named for the breed of dog), in the 1990s.
 Although the band was not signed to a record label, it self-produced an album, Twister.
 Thomas continued to write and record songs.
 In 1998, his song "Truckstop Coffee" (recorded with the Blue Heelers) appeared on V2's soundtrack for Niagara, Niagara.
 In 2003, Thomas and Nikki Sudden collaborated on the music for Mika Kaurismäki's film Honey Baby, which featured four original songs written and performed by Thomas as the fictional musician Tom Brackett.
 An album was in the works, but Sudden died unexpectedly in 2006.

 Personal life

 Thomas married actress Marie Zielcke on May 10, 2004.
-They had a daughter, Hazel.
+They had a daughter.
 The couple were divorced in 2007.
-Thomas also has two children with his current wife Annalee, and in 2014 moved to Wilsonville, Oregon.
-During the "Flanaverse Reunion" panel at 2022's "Season's Screamings" horror festival, Thomas acknowledged that he and actress Alex Essoe, his costar in Mike Flanagan's Doctor Sleep, have been romantically involved for some time now.
+Thomas also has two children with his third wife Annalee Fery, and in 2014 moved to Wilsonville, Oregon.
+Thomas and Fery separated during an unspecified point in time.
+He is currently dating actress India Eisley.